 Crockpot Fig Butter…Yum Yum!

 My friend at work has the joy of having a fig tree at her disposal and was nice enough to share a couple small bags with me.
-Growing up in the North figs were not part of our yearly diet but since moving to the south we have fallen in love with their sweet juicy treat.
+Growing up in the north figs were not part of our yearly diet but since moving to the south we have fallen in love with their sweet juicy treat.

 I had wanted to try fig preserves but decided on trying fig butter instead.
 Little did I know finding a fig butter recipe would be so difficult.
 After hours of searching and call to my mother, for some canning advice, I finally decided if I wanted to make fig butter I would have to create a recipe myself.
 I spent some time reading fruit butter recipes online and finally got tired of searching and shut my laptop and went to work.

-Both Craig and I are very happy with the results and my daughter even tried to sneak a jar in her pocket the other day after she tried it.
+Both hubby and I are very happy with the results and my daughter even tried to sneak a jar in her pocket the other day after she tried it.
 Couldn’t get my grandson to try it but I remember as a kid I didn’t like apple butter so I can appreciate his apprehension.
 He will learn as he gets older his taste buds will change so at one point he will love fruit butters.

 Crockpot Fig Butter